OUSL-Git-Assignment/COE3200/README.md

 # COE3200
-This is repository was created for education purpose The Hello.py file is used to print a greeting message
+This is repository was created for education purpose\n The Hello.py file is used to print a greeting message